App version: 0.1.0

 Interest Rates

 While many states have laws that aim to regulate predatory lending, flex loans still generally come with steep interest rates.
-Indeed, they can run as high as 200%, depending on the lender and state.
+Some can run as high as 200%, depending on the lender and state.
 If you’re considering getting a flex loan, it’s a good idea to shop around and try to get the lowest possible interest rate.

 Minimum Payments